learnk8s/learnk8s.io/src/terraform-aws/content.md

 terraform version
 ```

-> Please make sure to have at least version 0.12 of Terraform since this is the minimum version that is required by the Terraform kubeadm module.
+> Please make sure that you have at least version 0.12 since this is the minimum version required by the Terraform kubeadm module.

 ### 2. Configure AWS credentials

-First of all, you need, of course, an [AWS account](https://aws.amazon.com/).
+First of all, you need an [AWS account](https://aws.amazon.com/).

 Since the Terraform kubeadm module will create AWS resources on your behalf, it needs to have access to the [Access Key ID and Secret Access Key](https://docs.aws.amazon.com/general/latest/gr/aws-sec-cred-types.html#access-keys-and-secret-access-keys) of an [IAM User](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users.html) in your AWS account.